 Notes on supplies: I chose the pack of sticks that were thickest and straightest.

 Firstly plan out your teepee size.
-I used the square tiles on our kitchen floor to make it square.
-Lightly tie the top of the sticks around 20cm from the top, and spread the bottoms out to make the teepee shape, with a base of your chosen size.
+I used the square tiles on our kitchen floor to make the teepee square.
+Lightly tie the top of the sticks around 20cm from the top, and spread the bottom of the sticks out to make the teepee shape, with a base of your chosen size.

-Once it’s in place, wrap your string very tightly around the sticks to hold them in place.
+Once the teepee structure is in place, wrap your string very tightly around the sticks to hold them in place.
 Then I used tape around the top of the sticks where they converge, taping in and around them too so that you cover all angles.
 It was surprisingly strong after adding the tape – make sure it’s tight and wraps around all the poles and in between them.

-I say to leave 30-40cm from where the sticks converge so that you have a section of duvet that will go over the top of the sticks.
+I’s say to leave 30-40cm from where the sticks converge so that you have a section of duvet that will go over the top of the sticks.
 To get it to fit on my 1m x 1m teepee I had to use the duvet at an angle.
-I think the duvet has to be at an angle to get the doors falling nicely at the front.
+I think the duvet has to be at an angle to make the teepee doors fall nicely at the front.